 There are certain identifiers to be aware of to help you steer clear of coming in contact with poison ivy when out and about in the woods.

 If you do happen to brush up against it or find yourself in a patch of poison ivy, it’s important to take the proper steps immediately to help you get rid of it.
-See below how to take care of yourself once you got poison ivy.
+See below for instructions on how to take care of yourself once you get poison ivy.

 What Is Poison Ivy?

-Poison ivy can be found in every state located throughout the US, in all varying types of climates.
-The plant is identifiable as having three leaves, and the “poison” of the plant actually comes from an oil called urushiol that is excreted throughout the stems, roots, and leaves of the plant.
+Poison ivy can be found in every state in the US and in all varying climates.
+The plant is identifiable as having three leaves, and the “poison” actually comes from an oil called urushiol that is excreted throughout the stems, roots, and leaves of the plant.

-If you see poison ivy in your backyard, don’t wait: spring into action immediately, or it will spread really fast.
+If you see poison ivy in your backyard, don’t wait.
+Act immediately, or it will spread quickly.
 Here are just a few ways to remove poison ivy from your property.

 Learn how to get rid of plants you don’t want in your garden.